-Hand polish process is to be used for a mirror finish on normal plastic, metal parts and clear acrylic parts, as well as vapor polishing polycarbonate to achieve a professional grade glossy for your prototype finishing, and to enhance the clarity of clear parts.
+The hand polish process is to be used for a mirror finish on normal plastic, metal parts and clear acrylic parts, as well as vapor polishing polycarbonate to achieve a professional-grade glossy for your prototype finishing, and to enhance the clarity of clear parts.
 Whether your project requires a Machined Finish, Matt Finish, Clear Finish, Mirror polish, Brushed polish, or Sand Blasting, WayKen will offer you one-stop services.

 The Advantages of CNC Machining as below:

-- When it comes to complex shaped parts, only less machining tools are needed.
+- When it comes to complex-shaped parts, only fewer machining tools are needed.
 If you want to change the shape and size of parts, just modify the programming procedures of parts, it is suitable for new product development and modification.

 - With Stable quality, high precision and high repetition accuracy, CNC machining can be widely used in many areas, even in the aerospace industry with so many strict standards.

-- In terms of multiple types and low-volume production, CNC machining has higher production efficiency which can reduce the time in your prepare stages such as machine tool adjustment and the process inspection.
+- In terms of multiple types and low-volume production, CNC machining has higher production efficiency which can reduce the time in your preparation stages such as machine tool adjustment and the process inspection.

 - Even the complex and some unobservant parts are possible to machining which can’t be achieved in the traditional way.

 However, CNC machining can’t deal with tool presetting and special shape parts.

 Rapid prototyping was first introduced in the late 1980s, as a high-tech manufacturing technology based on additive manufacturing, it’s considered to be a major achievement in the manufacturing sector in the past 20 years.
 SLA and SLS are mainly used in Rapid Prototyping.